 IEEE symbols are non-electrical drawing primitives.
 They are used for representing logic functions or devices.
 These symbols enable users to understand the logic characteristics of these functions or devices without requiring specific knowledge of their internal characteristics.

-IEEE Symbol objects are available for placement only in the Schematic Library Editor.
-A total of 34 symbols are available for placement in the following ways:
+IEEE Symbol objects are available for placement in the Schematic Library Editor only.
+A total of 34 symbols are available, the associated placement commands for which are located:

 Additional actions that can be performed during placement are:

 This method of editing allows you to select a placed IEEE symbol object directly in the workspace and change its location or orientation, graphically.
 IEEE symbols are fixed with respect to their shape and can be resized only through use of the relevant keyboard shortcuts.
 As such, editing handles are not available when the IEEE symbol object is selected: